 We will follow the new AQA specification, which is a linear, two-year course.
 The content of the course will be as follows:

 The core topics cover both human and physical geography with an emphasis on developing a higher level understanding of how different processes fit together to produce unique landforms, places and processes.
-In each area of study you will learn models of movement from water and carbon to people and perceptions of people.
+In each area of study you will learn models of movement from tectonic plates and sediment to people and perceptions of place.
 You will assess the values and attitudes of decision makers, consider your own attitudes to the issues being studied and support your learning of ideas through the study of specific case studies.